-As a racing hauler driver or crew member, you're fully aware of the hazards on the roadways just getting to the track.
-Congested traffic, construction zones, blown tires and distracted drivers are an everyday reality.
-That's why it's important to select the correct tow vehicle and trailer, and to be sure it's mechanically sound and fitted with the proper towing accessories.
+As a racing hauler driver or crew member, you’re fully aware of the hazards on the roadways just getting to the track.
+Congested traffic, construction zones, blown tires, and distracted drivers are an everyday reality.
+That’s why towing safety depends on selecting the correct tow vehicle and trailer, and making sure it’s mechanically sound and fitted with the proper towing accessories.

 GCWR (Gross Combined Weight Rating): 22,000 lbs.

 GTW (Gross Trailer Weight): 12,800 lbs.
 (22,000 – 9,200 = 12,800)

 Trucks pulling a conventional tag trailer should be fitted with a Class III, IV, or V frame-mounted receiver with the specific class determined by gross trailer weight.
 A wide variety of receivers are available from companies like Reese and Curt Manufacturing, and many are a direct bolt-on.
 It’s important to know the gross weight and tongue weight of the trailer prior to purchasing a receiver and hitch.
 One of the most common safety issues with trailer towing is that many people simply don’t know the tongue or trailer weight of what they are towing.

 Two types of trailer hitches are compatible with frame-mounted receivers: weight

 carrying and weight distributing.
 Weight carrying hitches employ a simple ball

 mount, while weight distributing units include a hitch bar, adjustable ball

 mount, spring bars and snap-up brackets.
 Although weight distributing units are

 a bit more costly than a standard ball mount, they greatly reduce tongue